 Sesame Street Addresses the Opioid Epidemic

-Our clinical director, Eboni Fields discusses the new Sesame Street episode featuring the muppet Karli that addresses the impact of the opioid epidemic on young children.
+Eboni Fields discusses the new Sesame Street episode featuring the muppet Karli that addresses the impact of the opioid epidemic on young children.
 Having a parent who is battling an opioid addiction is not easy for small children.
 In fact, many of them end up living with immediate family members, bounce around between family, or end up in the foster care system.
-Parents do not always get the addiction treatment that is necessary for them to overcome their issue and spend a prolonged time away from their parents.
+Parents do not always get the addiction treatment that is necessary for them to overcome their issues and spend a prolonged time away from their parents.
 This can lead them to feel loneliness and despair.
 These heavy feelings are difficult for younger children and they often have a hard time expressing how they feel.
 Eboni discusses the importance of showing support and love to these children and letting them know they are understood.
 See a clip from the episode to learn more about Karli the muppet’s story.

 Treatment Options at ABTRS: Equine Therapy